HitPant/Health_Insurance-ChatBot/README.md

 Utilizing specialized dataset focused on insurance, this chatbot has been designed to provide precise and accurate answers to your queries, ensuring you have the information you need at your fingertips.

 ## Objective
-Develop a Retrieval-Augmented Generation (RAG) based chatbot using LangChain and OpenAI in Python.
-Extract data from various PDFs, split it into text chunks, and convert these chunks into vectors using OpenAI Embeddings.
-Store the vectors in a Cassandra database.
-Upon user query, perform a similarity search in the vector database to provide relevant responses.
+Developed a Retrieval-Augmented Generation (RAG)-based chatbot using LangChain and OpenAI in Python.
+Extracted data from multiple PDFs, split it into text chunks, and converted these chunks into vectors using OpenAI Embeddings.
+Stored the vectors in a Cassandra database (with vector capabilities).
+Upon user query, the bot performs a similarity search in the vector database to provide relevant responses.

 ## Tech Stack
 #### Streamlit